 Whether you’re battling an addiction to substances or process addiction, it is vital to create a strategy for staying sober after leaving the addiction treatment program.
 Experts say that close to half of people who seek addiction treatment relapse.
 As a result, without specific plans to prevent yourself from backsliding, you may find yourself struggling with addiction once more.
 However, with the help of a relapse prevention therapy program, such as the one at our Dover, New Hampshire addiction treatment program, you can find long-term recovery.
 While taking part in a relapse prevention plan doesn’t guarantee a successful recovery, it does make it slightly easier.

-At Bonfire Behavioral Health, our goal is to help you get and stay sober.
+At Bonfire Behavioral Health, our goal is to help you reach a place of sustainable sobriety.
 With the help of our relapse prevention program, you can increase the likelihood of long-term recovery.
 For more information about our services, reach out to our team today at 603.617.4815.

 What You Need to Know About Relapse